Getting Started With DearPyGui for GUI Development

 • Built-in demo app, theme inspector, logging, metrics, and debugger

-This GUI framework is ideal for building interfaces ranging from simple utilities to real-time dashboards, data‑science tools, or interactive games.
+This Python GUI framework is ideal for building interfaces ranging from simple utilities to real-time dashboards, data‑science tools, or interactive applications.

 You can install DearPyGui from PyPI using pip: